KiwiLee0925/Backtesting-Trading-Signals-Using-Institutional-Futures-Positions/README.md

 # Backtesting-Trading-Signals-Using-Institutional-Futures-Positions
 An Empirical Study on TXF Major Institutional Investors (2010–2025)
-# Backtesting Trading Signals Using Institutional Futures Positions

-This project is part of the **EDGE Internship – Assignment 2**, focusing on the next step of building a quantitative backtesting framework:
+This project is part of the **EDGE Internship**, focusing on the next step of building a quantitative backtesting framework:
 **designing and evaluating trading signals based on institutional investor behavior** in the Taiwan Index Futures (TXF).

 The analysis investigates whether positions held by major institutional investors can be translated into meaningful and robust trading signals across different market regimes.

 ---

-## 📊 Data Description
+## Data Description

 The study uses **Taiwan Index Futures (TXF)** data and position information of the **three major institutional investors**: